 Delivered by the City of London's City Bridge Trust charity, the programme aims to reduce social isolation, teach the value of biodiversity and provide horticultural work training for young unemployed people and those with special needs.

 Lord Mayor David Wootton said: "Our research shows that Britain is getting back to growing food again and this initiative is to help groups that help people do this.

-"Growing things is a profoundly nourishing experience - in every sense - and the City Corporation and its charity the City Bridge Trust wants to help embed the habit across the nation, helping thousands of people across a range of projects."'Some fresh air'
+"Growing things is a profoundly nourishing experience - in every sense - and the City Corporation and its charity the City Bridge Trust wants to help embed the habit across the nation, helping thousands of people across a range of projects."